andromeda-sawtelle/ml-kem/README.md

 ## Todo

 ### Keygen
-Using https://github.com/libtom/libtomcrypt for implementation of SHAKE128 and SHAKE256.
+Using https://github.com/libtom/libtomcrypt for implementation of SHAKE128 and SHAKE256 in C and https://pypi.org/project/pycrypto for Python.

 |               | Pseudo-code | Python | C |
 |---------------|-------------|--------|---|